Skip to content

 • If you want to read VAT legislation directly, check the tax department’s website here.

-You can see more about our tax services for self-employed individuals here.
+You can read more about our tax services for individuals here.